stepons/jrfolio/content/posts/cycling_in_weather.md

 Comparing the effect of temperature on cycling before and during the pandemic the absolute numbers are not so important, though of course are lower in 2021 as more people worked remotely.
 What is more important is the angle of the regression line – the 2019 plot shows a typical pattern with a significant drop in cycling as it got colder.
 By contrast the line for 2020-21 is nearly flat, so people persisted in cycling with the same drop in temperature.

-Looking at the numbers of riders on rainy days shows a similar trend in the fall of the mean numbers of riders on rainy days compared to dry days.
+Looking at the numbers of riders on rainy days shows a similar trend in the fall of the mean numbers of riders on rainy days compared to dry days with the same temperature.

 ![Drop in cycle trips due to wet weather](/img/cw_fig6b.png)